viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 ### Storage policies

 You can define how much disk space Recall can use by using the **Set maximum storage for snapshots used by Recall** policy.
 You can set the maximum amount of disk space for snapshots to be 10, 25, 50, 75, 100, or 150 GB.
 When the storage limit is reached, the oldest snapshots are deleted first.
-When this setting is not configured, the OS configures the storage allocation for snapshots based on the device storage capacity.
+When this setting isn't configured, the OS configures the storage allocation for snapshots based on the device storage capacity.
 25 GB is allocated when the device storage capacity is 256 GB.
 75 GB is allocated when the device storage capacity is 512 GB.
 150 GB is allocated when the device storage capacity is 1 TB or higher.

 | &nbsp; | Setting  |
 |---|---|
 | **CSP** | ./Device/Vendor/MSFT/Policy/Config/WindowsAI/[SetMaximumStorageSpaceForRecallSnapshots](mdm/policy-csp-windowsai.md#setmaximumstoragespaceforrecallsnapshots) </br> </br> ./User/Vendor/MSFT/Policy/Config/WindowsAI/[SetMaximumStorageSpaceForRecallSnapshots](mdm/policy-csp-windowsai.md#setmaximumstoragespaceforrecallsnapshots)|
 | **Group policy** | Computer Configuration > Administrative Templates > Windows Components > Windows AI > **Set maximum storage for snapshots used by Recall** </br></br> User Configuration > Administrative Templates > Windows Components > Windows AI > **Set maximum storage for snapshots used by Recall** |

 You can define how long snapshots can be retained on the device by using the **Set maximum duration for storing snapshots used by Recall** policy.
 You can configure the maximum storage duration to be 30, 60, 90, or 180 days.
-If the policy is not configured, snapshots aren't deleted until the maximum storage allocation is reached, and then the oldest snapshots are deleted first.
+If the policy isn't configured, snapshots aren't deleted until the maximum storage allocation is reached, and then the oldest snapshots are deleted first.

 | &nbsp; | Setting  |
 |---|---|